The Science

 The human body is constantly adapting.

-Impediments to healthy function.
+Impediments to Healthy Function

 The laws of Physiology and how they apply to foot and gait function.

-Less than 3% of habitually barefoot populations experience foot-related problems.
+Less than 3% of habitually barefoot populations experience foot-related problems, and studies indicate that few of these problems are debilitating.

 The Critical Foot-Brain Connection